logicalgraphs/CryptoCoin/README.md

 TODOs:

+* calculate today's trends for tracked coins
+* move recommendations-types to Data.CryptoCurrency.Types
 * download FCAS scores: ... once we have cmc_id-to-flipside_crypto_uuid mapping
-* move recommendations-types to Data.CryptoCurrency.Types
+  * map FCAS coin uuids to cmc_ids

 OTHER TODOs:

 * create a portfolio: positions held, money invested, current value
 * create a transaction history (you know, for tax purposes)

 * apply analytics (WHICH ONES?
-3 candlesticks is a start) against coins
+3 candlesticks is a start) against coins (done: we're using the top-5 candlestick patterns and the top 5 price trend indicators)

-* get FCAS ids for cmc_id'd coins I want to measure with FCAS
 * get FCAS data for monitored coins

 * get d3.js tools working, e.g.s: